HowdyKloudy/howdykloudy.github.io/content/posts/gitlab-cicd-to-deploy-azure-functions.md

 ### Summary

 Congratulations, you have successfully deployed the serverless solution.
 Now, you know to create a CICD pipeline in GitLab to deploy and destroy Azure functions.
-In my next blog post, I have plans to cover the below
+In my upcoming blog post, I have plans to cover the below

-- Implement Azure Traffic Manager for high availability
+:rocket: Implement Azure Traffic Manager for high availability.
-- Blue Green Deployment
+:rocket: Blue Green Deployment.

----
-:lightning: Your feedback is highly appreciated.
-Feel free to send your comments to my :envelope: [inbox](mailto:chendrayan.exchange@hotmail.com)
+Your feedback is highly appreciated.
+Feel free to send your comments to my :envelope: [inbox](mailto:chendrayan.exchange@hotmail.com).

----